dannyhope/uxbrighton/pages/attendee-guide-info.md

 * Please note that The Dome may conduct bag searches.
 * Please be seated by 9.50am so you don’t miss anything.
 * We’re in the beautiful [Concert Hall](https://brightondome.org/your_visit/venues/concert_hall/) again, which is comfortable and very spacious.

+### Refreshments

+* Complimentary breakfast pastries (from 9am) and fruit throughout the day.
+* Coffee, tea and water will be available all day in the Foyer bar.
+* Drinks can be brought through to the auditorium if they have a lid.
+Consider the environment and bring your own re-usuable lidded cup, and/or water bottle if possible.
+* There will be 3 breaks during the day.
+* Lunch is **not,** included, however there are loads of places to eat close to the venue; [Al Duomo](https://www.alduomo.co.uk/), [All Bar One](http://www.allbarone.co.uk/national-search/south-east/all-bar-one-brighton), [Bellota Bar Y Tapas](https://www.tripadvisor.co.uk/Restaurant_Review-g186273-d3815712-Reviews-Bellota-Brighton_East_Sussex_England.html), [The Chilli Pickle](http://thechillipickle.com/), [Donatello](http://www.donatello.co.uk/), [Food for Friends (vegetarian)](http://www.foodforfriends.com/), [Gourmet Burger Kitchen](http://www.gbk.co.uk/location/brighton), [Pinnocchio](http://www.pinocchio.co.uk/), Pizza Express ([Jubliee Street](https://www.pizzaexpress.com/brighton-jubilee-street) & [Prince Albert Street](https://www.pizzaexpress.com/brighton-the-lanes)) and [many, many more](https://www.tripadvisor.co.uk/Restaurants-g186273-Brighton_East_Sussex_England.html) We recommend advance booking if you are in a large group.
+* Travelling to UX Brighton alone?
+We are arranging a ‘Lunch with Strangers’.
+There is a table booked at [Pizza Express, Jubilee St](https://www.google.com/maps/@50.824605,-0.1384549,3a,75y,95.65h,81.67t/data=!3m8!1e1!3m6!1sAF1QipNG4rqu_Gj_yePfdjT5xnxCzlKJgXIbR3WIGxs!2e10!3e11!6shttps:%2F%2Flh5.googleusercontent.com%2Fp%2FAF1QipNG4rqu_Gj_yePfdjT5xnxCzlKJgXIbR3WIGxs%3Dw203-h100-k-no-pi-0-ya99.10889-ro-0-fo100!7i9732!8i4866) (just ask for the UX Brighton booking) - don’t be lonely, go there and meet new friends.
+Introverts welcome!

+### Cloakroom

+* We have coat-racks for you to hang your coats on, but there isn’t a dedicated cloakroom.
+* Ours is the only event happening at the venue on the day, and is not open to the public, however items are left at your own risk.
+* Please report any lost property to the registration desk.
+UX Brighton & Brighton Dome takes no responsibility for delegate’s lost property so we ask you to be vigilant at all times.

 ### Wifi